masastack/MASA.Blazor/src/Docs/Masa.Docs.Shared/wwwroot/pages/components/application/en-US.md

   </MFooter>
 </MApp>

-<masa-alerts type="info" content="Applying the `App` prop automatically applies `position:fixed` to the layout element.
+<app-alerts type="info" content="Applying the `App` prop automatically applies `position:fixed` to the layout element.
 If your application calls for an absolute element,
-you can overwrite this functionality by using the `Absolute` prop."></masa-alerts>
+you can overwrite this functionality by using the `Absolute` prop."></app-alerts>

 ## Application components